Learning on the go with APNA online learning

 When a prescriber creates an electronic prescription, they generate a 'token' with a unique QR code that is sent to the patient's phone or computer by SMS or email.
 The encrypted token is unlocked when it is scanned at the dispensing pharmacy.
 If the patient has a prescription repeat, they will receive a new token from the pharmacy that replaces the original token.

-By the end of the year, pharmacies will also be able to access and dispense from an 'Active Script List'.
+Pharmacies are also able to access and dispense from an 'Active Script List'.
 This provides a list of all the patient's current prescriptions, including repeats, without needing to present a token.
 To get their medicines this way, patients will need to prove their identity to the pharmacy and provide consent for the pharmacy to view their prescriptions.